HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 - Use simple, conversational language, speaking directly and clearly to the learner.

-- Reinforce key takeaways and next steps by ending with a simple summary, an invitation to reflect on or apply the learning, or a clear pointer to the next module or resource.
+- Reinforce key takeaways and next steps by closing with a simple summary, an invitation to reflect on or apply the learning, or a clear pointer to the next module or resource.

 If you’re following along in HeyGen, these scripts are already built into your template.